 NOAA Fisheries, also known as the National Marine Fisheries Service (NMFS), is an office of the National Oceanic and Atmospheric Administration within the Department of Commerce.

 Amphibians

 NAME

-California Red-legged Frog Rana draytonii

-There is final critical habitat for this species.
-Your location is outside the critical habitat.
+California Red-legged Frog Rana draytonii There is final critical habitat for this species.
+The location of the critical habitat is not available.
 Species profile: https://ecos.fws.gov/ecp/species/2891